jonmccon/gatsby-advanced-starter/content/episode/EP01 - Kacey & Brittany/episode01_Kacey_Brittany.md

 <!-- start -->
 Jonny McConnell: Welcome to office hours with Jonny McConnell.
-Today we're on Western's campus talking with professors (Kacey Morrow)[https://www.linkedin.com/in/kaceymorrow/] and (Brittany Schade)[https://www.linkedin.com/in/schadebrittany/].
+Today we're on Western's campus talking with professors [Kacey Morrow](https://www.linkedin.com/in/kaceymorrow/) and [Brittany Schade](https://www.linkedin.com/in/schadebrittany/).
 How are you doing today?

 Brittany Schade: Doing great.
 Kacey Morrow: We're great.